ray5426/CustomDriver-stm32h723zg/README.md

 # STM32H723xx Peripheral Drivers

 This repository contains low-level drivers for STM32H723xx microcontroller peripherals.
+The drivers are structured to be easily integrated into STM32 projects, offering clear APIs and documentation for straightforward implementation.

 ## Overview